Here Are 50 of the Best African Foods From Across the Continent

 Below we give you 50 of the best African foods from various countries, based on our own favorites and your responses.
 If your country is not represented on this list, feel free to send your favorite dish our way via socials.

-Countries: Kenya, Tanzania, Uganda
+Country: Kenya, Tanzania, Uganda

-Originally from India, the unleavened flat bread is one of the most popular staples in East African cuisine, it can be enjoyed any time of day, and is often eaten with lentils, beef stew and other sauces.
+While this delicious staple originates in India, the unleavened flat bread is one of the most popular staples in East African cuisine, it can be enjoyed any time of day, and is often eaten with lentils, beef stew and other sauces.

 "It's versatile.
 It can be had for breakfast, afternoon snack or main entree for dinner."—Wangari

-Countries: Liberia, Gabon
+Country: Liberia, Gabon

 "Flavor, flavor, flavor."—Alfreda